 Some parents, who did not want their names revealed, told The Jerusalem Post that they were appalled by the articles.
 “Not because the Jewish day schools invited past and present Israeli soldiers to talk to our kids, but because the irresponsible reporting and splashing of our schools all over the front page of a mainstream Quebec newspaper puts our children in grave danger,” a person referred to as “Parent A” told the Israel-based newspaper.

 This is not the first time La Presse has been condemned by Jewish community organizations.
 As previously reported by The Suburban, La Presse apologized in 2024 for posting a Serge Chapleau cartoon portraying Israeli Prime Minister Benjamin Netanyahu as a vampire.
 The cartoon named Netanyahu “Nosfenyahou”, a take-off of the silent movie Nosferatu,” and added, “on the way to Rafah,” which was the next battle objective of the Israel Defence Forces against Hamas terrorists.
 The vampire image was used by Nazi propagandist Julius Streicher against Jews in his notorious newspaper Der Sturmer to incite antisemitism.
-Streicher was sentenced to death at the Nuremberg Trials for crimes against humanity.
+Streicher was sentenced to death at the Nuremberg Trials for crimes against humanity. n